-The enke: Trailblazer Program inspires and supports young people to create real change in their communities.
+The enke: Trailblazer Program inspires and supports Grade 10 and 11 high school youth to create real change in their communities.
 Participants design and run projects to address the social issues they feel passionate about.
 Through this experience, participants increase their grit, social responsibility, self-efficacy and social capital, while gaining practical experience in project management and leadership.

 Through the Trailblazer Program, we introduce high school students to other like-minded, passionate and enthusiastic young people.
 Participants learn skills that will help them achieve their dreams and use these skills to design and run a project in their community.
 Participants walk away from the experience having made an impact on their communities and inspired to continue to make change happen.

 This is a national program that encourages participation from youth from every province in South Africa and beyond.
 We have had youth from as far as Windhoek, Namibia and Nairobi, Kenya, participate in the Program!

 The program has 3 key components: Training, Action and Recognition*: